Richard Davis

 profileimage

-Richard Davis is also known as a flute player – having played as principal flute with the BBC Philharmonic for over 30 years.
-He premiered flute concertos by Bernstein and Maxwell-Davies, recorded and performed solo recitals many times on national and international broadcasts and won 1st prize in several international competitions.
+As a flute soloist, Richard premiered flute concertos by Bernstein and Maxwell-Davies, recorded and performed solo recitals many times on national and international broadcasts and won 1st prize in several international competitions.

-Richard Davis is the author of: Becoming an Orchestral Musician – A Guide for Aspiring Professionals, which sells world-wide and has been described as ‘an unbeatable-value master class’ (Classical Music Magazine) offering a ‘down-to-earth, informative introduction to life as a professional musician’ (Daily Telegraph).
+Richard’s book: Becoming an Orchestral Musician – A Guide for Aspiring Professionals (published by Faber) sells world-wide and has been described as ‘an unbeatable-value master class’ (Classical Music Magazine) containing ‘brilliance and honesty on every page’ (Pan Magazine) covering a ‘down-to-earth, informative introduction to life as a professional musician’ (Daily Telegraph).